kmayerb/tcrdist2/docs/CompleteExample.rst

 The user can compute TCR distances using a method from the Dash et al. 2016 paper using :py:meth:`tr._tcrdist_legacy_method_alpha_beta()` as is shown in the following example.
-However, **tcrdist2** offers a lot flexibility in the calculation of "tcrdistances," and the reader is encouraged to consult the :ref:`PairwiseDistance`, :ref:`QuickStartExample`, and :ref:`DetailedExample` documentation pages for further details.
+However, **tcrdist2** offers a lot of flexibility in the calculation of "tcrdistances," and the reader is encouraged to consult the :ref:`PairwiseDistance`, :ref:`QuickStartExample`, and :ref:`DetailedExample` documentation pages for further details.